Learning To Be A Nurse Glasgow 1983

 Protracted stays in bed , no compression stockings , no daily blood thinner injections

-The only way they fall down is the sheer volume now of paperwork, time spent documenting sometimes impacts on time spent with the patient and do pathways impede critical thinking??
+But … the sheer volume now of paperwork, time spent documenting often impacts on time spent with the patient and do pathways impede critical thinking??

-No individual food trays , meals served from a big metal food trolley rolled into the kitchen , can still smell the stink of tripe cooked in milk , which had occasionally slopped into the custard 😩
+No individual food trays , meals served from a big metal food trolley rolled into the kitchen , i can still smell the stink of tripe cooked in milk, which occasionally slopped into the custard 😩

 Remember the ward maid, Mary, from my first job, so lovely, a tiny wee woman with the strongest Glaswegian accent who ruled her ward with a rod of iron, kept the place spotless.
 I would hide in the kitchen with her when I was stressed (often!)

-I was a staff nurse for nearly two years before heading off to the world of Midwifery, emigrated to Oz in 1995, working solely as midwife till 2015.
+I was a staff nurse for nearly two years before heading off to the world of Midwifery and by then had partnered with my handsome Tom Good who disconcertingly kept talking of his desire to live in Australia.

 Lindsey Crossan Registered Nurse/Midwife